v3.1.0-rc.1

 🐚

-orrery use work sets environment variables only in the current shell.
-Other windows stay on their own environment, unaffected.
+Switching only affects the current shell.
+Other terminal windows stay on their own account, unaffected — and there's no background process.

 Zero runtime overhead